The Essential Review

-When Sony briefed us on the WH-1000XM2 they made a few points exceptionally clear.
-The first was that these headphones are Sony's flagship headphones.
-That means they're feature-rich, as noted in the section above, and will sound like a premium pair of headphones should.
+When Sony briefed us on the WH-1000XM2 wireless headphones they made a few points exceptionally clear.
+The first was that these headphones are Sony's flagship headphones – that means they're feature-rich, as noted in the section above, and will sound like a premium pair of headphones should.

 The second was that, for the headphones to completely outshine the Bose QuietComfort 35, they'd need to bring down the cost.
 For that reason, the Sony WH-1000XM2 are available for $349 (£330, AU$499).

 By a lot of people's standards that's not necessarily cheap – so what is it that keeps the price of the Sony WH-1000XM2 headphones relatively high.
 A few reasons.